eda-ricercatore/gulyas-scripts/notes/reviews/Fasano2015.md

 + "A = Achievable.
 While your goals should be challenging, ensure that they are realistic."
 + "Relevant.
 Ensure that the steps you are taking toward your goal are relevant."
 + "Contact at least one person who has achieved this goal or one very similar to it to make sure that your steps are both realistic and relevant to the goal."
++ Next to each of the steps listed at the beginning of this worksheet, write a deadline as a specific date.
+Add this specific date to your calendar with a few reminders.